sigcpp/sigcpp.github.io/_posts/2020-06-08-return-value-optimization.md

 ### 2.&nbsp;&nbsp; Unnamed RVO

-Unnamed RVO (NRVO) relates to optimizing the return of "unnamed objects" or temporary objects, which are objects created on a `return` statement.
+Unnamed RVO (URVO) relates to optimizing the return of "unnamed objects" or temporary objects, which are objects created on a `return` statement.

 URVO is a relatively old technique and has been permitted since C++98 ([Section 12.2 of that standard]((http://www.lirmm.fr/~ducour/Doc-objets/ISO+IEC+14882-1998.pdf))), but it is required only since C++17.
 C++ compilers have likely supported URVO at least